PGA Championship: History

 In 1894, with 41 golf courses operating in the United States, two unofficial national championships for amateur golfers were organized.
 One was held at Newport Country Club in Rhode Island, and the other at Saint Andrew's Golf Club in New York.
 In addition, and at the same time as the amateur event, Saint Andrew's conducted an Open championship for professional golfers.
-None of the championships was officially sanctioned by a governing body for American golf, causing considerable controversy among players and organizers.
+None of the championships were officially sanctioned by a governing body for American golf, causing considerable controversy among players and organizers.
 Later in 1894 this led to the formation of the United States Golf Association (USGA), which became the first formal golf organization in the country.
 After the formation of the USGA, golf quickly became a sport of national popularity and importance.

-In February 1916 the Professional Golfers Association of America (PGA) was established in New York City.
+In February 1916, the Professional Golfers Association of America (PGA) was established in New York City.
 One month earlier, the wealthy department store owner Rodman Wanamaker hosted a luncheon with the leading golf professionals of the day at the Wykagyl Country Club in nearby New Rochelle.
 The attendees prepared the agenda for the formal organization of the PGA; consequently, golf historians have dubbed Wykagyl "The Cradle of the PGA."
 The new organization's first president was Robert White, one of Wykagyl's best-known golf professionals.

 The first PGA Championship was held in October 1916 at Siwanoy Country Club in Bronxville, New York.
 The winner, Jim Barnes, received $500 and a diamond-studded gold medal donated by Rodman Wanamaker.
 The 2016 winner, Jimmy Walker, earned $1.8 million.
 The champion is also awarded a replica of the Wanamaker Trophy, which was also donated by Wanamaker, to keep for one year, and a smaller-sized keeper replica Wanamaker Trophy.